icefallgames/SCICompanion/SCICompanion/Docs/source/decompiler.rst

  Decompiler
 ================

-With |scicomp| you can decompile Sierra games to see how they work.
-This is a vast improvement over just disassembling scripts, as it reconstructs something close to the original source code - including conditional structures like if statements, while loops and more.
+With |scicomp| you can decompile Sierra games to see how they work!
+This is a vast improvement over just disassembling scripts, as it uses control flow analysis to reconstruct higher level structures like if statement, switch statements, while loops and more.
+The result is something fairly readable.

+Sierra's script resources still contain a significant amount of original information.
+Class and instance names are preserved, as are property and method names.
+And of course, we can figure out the kernel function call names.
-Some information can't be recovered of course.
-The names of variables aren't in the script resources, but we can make some guesses based on how they are used, and what values are assigned to them.
+The names of parameters, script and temp variables aren't available, but we can make some guesses based on how they are used, and what values are assigned to them.

+Decompilation was used as a base to generate the SCI 1.1 template game.
+It can also just be used to see how scripts worked, or to find easter eggs, or even to modify the logic to fix bugs in the original Sierra games.

 Here's an example of a decompiled **nextCel** method from Space Quest 4's **Cycle** class: